sam-hilliard/blog-posts/building-my-blog.md

 So, I tried looking for headless cloud content management services (CMS) that offered free hosting and stumbled upon [Cosmic.js](https://www.cosmicjs.com/).
 They offered a free tier subscription.
 I started using it and was very pleased.
-They had an easy to use UI and making objects for content was pretty straight forward.
+They had an easy-to-use UI and making objects for content was pretty straightforward.
 However, a free subscription was limited to only 1GB of storage.
 I liked it so much that I planned on using it for displaying projects and testimonials but continued my search for blog hosting.

 I finally came across the concept of using Google Sheets as a database and using the Google Cloud API to interact with it.
 At first, this seemed ridiculous.
-Using a spread sheet as a database seemed tacky and stupid.
+Using a spreadsheet as a database seemed tacky and stupid.
 But it would actually be perfect for my needs.
 I'm not going to store huge amounts of data and with a fresh Google Account I'd have access to